klejeune/seade/README.md

 ### Multiple files
 You can split your configuration in several classes/files to make it more readable.
 The ConfigurationService constructor parameter allows you to choose
 	where your fils are stored.
-You can event reproduce the same direcotry structure as your code by using the namespace values.
+You can even reproduce the same direcotry structure as your code by using the namespace values.

 ### JSON configuration file template
 An second optional parameter can be used to create a default configuration file with the right structure: